ElliottZaki/Digital-Cv/README.md

 Employed full-time as a technical administrator over the course of fourteen months at the London Borough of Hillingdon.
 During this period i had supported a variety of different services such as the Highway maintenance, Green spaces and Waste management departments.
 Whilst employed I was responsible for compiling statistics with the aim to automatise work processes, managing inventory, invoicing, auditing and general adhoc administrative tasks.

 ## LinkedIn
-Please feel free to visit my LinkedIn page at <href="https://www.linkedin.com/in/elliott-zaki/"> for a more indepth breakdown of my interests, education and previous work experience.
+Please feel free to visit my LinkedIn page at <a href="https://www.linkedin.com/in/elliott-zaki/"></a>. for a more indepth breakdown of my interests, education and previous work experience.